anh-andi-ng/paper-reader-prototype-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-If yarn start does not work, please run `npm install --global yarn`
-If your system requires npm installation, please run `npm install -g npm`

 ### `yarn test`